 Spinal cord starts below brain stem and terminates as the conus medullaris within the lumbar spinal canal at the lower margin of the L2 vertebra.

 Different levels of the spinal cord are responsible for supplying different areas of body and organs.

 Vertebral canal and spinal cord have different growths and different lengths.
 Therefore vertebral and spinal levels are different.

 Spinal Nerves and Roots

-Dorsal roots are somatosensory which arise from the posterolateral aspect of the spinal cord and a ventral or anterior are motor which arise from the anterolateral aspect of the cord.
-They join in the spinal canal to form the spinal nerve root which then exit at their respective neural foramens as spinal nerves.
+Dorsal roots are somatosensory which arise from the posterolateral aspect of the spinal cord and a ventral or anterior are the motor which arises from the anterolateral aspect of the cord.
+They join in the spinal canal to form the spinal nerve root which then exits at their respective neural foramina as spinal nerves.